 Once sorted the cans are sent to be recycled.
 Metal packaging is made of either aluminium or steel.
 The different types of metals are separated, baled and sent for reprocessing.
 The process involves melting the metal; it is then cast into ingots which are sent on for manufacturing.
 The recycled metal is then used to produce all sorts of everyday items like cameras, irons and kettles as well as more food tins and cans.

-To download a guide on recycling pink sacks:
+Guide on recycling pink sacks:

 Pink Sack - how to....[pdf]
 638KB